-The application for the 2019 summer program is closed, but you can still apply to join us at any point during the academic year.
-Click here!
+The application for the 2020 summer program is available now!
+To join us this year: Click here!

 Incoming Binghamton University students who have been invited to join Student Support Services are eligible to attend our S4P summer program.
 This is an opportunity for us to welcome you to SSS and help you prepare for your transition to Binghamton University.
 S4P runs for four weeks in conjunction with Binghamton University's Summer Session Term II.

-Week 1 — on campus: Sunday, July 7th to Saturday, July 13th
+Week 1 — Virtual Orientation Week: Sunday, July 5th to Saturday, July 11th

 - Attend Orientation at no charge to you.

-- Engage in workshops and activities, make friends and meet faculty and staff.
+- Engage in workshops and activities, make friends and our staff virtually.

 Students participate in online workshops from the comfort of home to hone their skills before entering Binghamton in the fall.
 Get an edge on the competition before even starting classes!